vinayavalsan/SmartHubDS_prep/README.md

 # SmartHub Anton

 ## SmartHub Anton Prep
-The prep folder repository contains two scripts for pulling lead data and visualizing it in a Streamlit dashboard.
+The prep folder in this repository contains two scripts for pulling lead data and visualizing it in a Streamlit dashboard.

 ### Files